daniel5gh/blog/_posts/2015-04-13-remote-python-ide.markdown

 ![Add remote SDK]({{ site.baseurl }}/images/add-remote.png "Add remote SDK")

-Next we get a nice dialog to setup SSH credentials and the python executable path.
-For the python path I do a `which python` on the still open putty session so I can copy paste the path.
+Next we get a nice dialog to set up SSH credentials and the python executable path.
+For the python path I do a `which python` on the still open putty session, so I can copy and paste the path.
 Like a good programmer I am lazy and let the computer do work for me, also less likely to give a wrong path.

 ![Add remote SSH]({{ site.baseurl }}/images/add-remote-ssh.png "Add remote SSH Dialog")